rcampos27/dining-philosophers/README.md

 # Dining Philosophers
-This project that tackles the classic "Dining Philosophers" problem, exploring both sequential and multithreaded solutions.
+This project tackles the classic "Dining Philosophers" problem, exploring both sequential and multithreaded solutions.
 The primary objective is to model a scenario where a group of philosophers sits around a dining table, alternating between thinking and eating.
 The challenge lies in preventing deadlocks and resource conflicts as philosophers contend for shared resources (in this case, forks).

 ## Components:
 * **SequentialNoThread:** A class representing the **_sequential solution_** to the Dining Philosophers problem without using threads.